noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 ### configuring lambda functions

+- most important: build and test these main configuration settings in real world scenarios and against peak volumes
-- memory: 128mb -> 10240mb
+  - memory: 128mb - 10 gb
+    - lambda allocations CPU and other resources lineraly in proprtion to the amoutn of memory configured
+    - any modification of memory triggers and equivalent modification in CPU resources
+  - timeout: up to 900 seconds (15 minutes)
+    - how long a fn can run before lambda terminates it
+    - load test your fn to determine the max/optimum timeout value
+    - always fail fast and never wait for the full timeout value
+  - concurrency: affects fn performance and ability to scale on demand
+    - the number of inflight invocations a fn can run at any given momemt
+    - concurrency limit: the max concurrent requests
+    - reservation: total reserved instances available top run a fn on demand
+    - cuncurrency types
+      - unreserved: total instances not allocated to a specific set of fns
+        - at least 100
+        - can request an increase
+      - reserved: guarantees a set of instances for a specific fn
+        - not charged, subtracts from the unreserved total
+      - provisioned: initializes a specific set of runtime instances for a fn that can respond immediately to requests:
+        - costs! subtracts from teh unreserved total
+      - burst concurrency: quote is not per function, but is applied to all fns in a region
+        - 3000: us west (oregon), us east (virginia), euroope (ireland)
+        - 1000: asia pacific (tokyo), europe (frankfurt), us east (ohio)
+        - 500: all other regions
+    - concurrency strategies
+      - limit concurrency: limit a fns concurrency to achieve:
+        - controlling costs
+        - regulate how long it takes to process a batch of events
+        - match it with a downstream resource that cannot scale as quickly as lambda
+      - reserve concurrency: set a reservation for a fn to achieve:
+        - control performance during peak loads
+        - address invocation errors during bursts
+  - billing: charges are proportional to the memory, duration (GB seconds) and number of invocations
+    - you can offset costs from memory by reducing the duration
+    - duration tracks and is rounded up to the nearest 1 ms
+    - invocations tracks and includes test invocations
+    - total cost is the duration of allocated memory GB per second
+      - not memory used, but ALLOCATED! remember that
+    - free tier: 1 million requests per month and 400,000 gb-seconds of compute time per month
+- other settings
   - ephemeral storage: 512mb -> 10gb
   - snapstart: reduces startup time by caching the fn definition
   - triggers
     - which events / event5 sources can initiate exeuction of this fn
   - layers
     - how will you bundle your dependencies
   - destinations
-- code: this is your handler function
+  - code: this is your handler functio
-- timeout:
   - function urls: dedicated http endpoint for the function, invocable via browser/curl/etc
     - is always assigned to $LATEST version and cant be reassigned to a different version
     - but you can assign it to an ALIAS (just not a version)
   - environment variables
   - tags
   - vpc
-- concurrency
-- asynchronous
   - code signing
   - db proxies
   - file systems
   - state machines

 ### monitoring lambda functions